The-Sundance-Kid/3D-isnt-Dead/Guide.md

 * A Bluray drive

 ## For archivists:
-* Some steps will have a subset labelled "a" for archivists.
+* Some steps will have a subset labelled (A) for Archivists.
 These subsets will have addition information for archivists to possibly use.

 ## Required Downloads: